How do I use TitanicMap?

 Are all Titanic places marked on TitanicMap?

 No. We cannot provide a complete map of Titanic places – no-one can.
-However, over time we try to document all known Titanic monuments and graves.
-Still, there will be many other Titanic places that we add if we come across those, but will not actively do research on, such as buildings where Titanic suvivors/victims lived or businesses they owned.
+However, over time we try to document all known Titanic monuments, graves and other places of interest.
+Still, there are many other Titanic places such as buildings where Titanic survivors/victims lived or had businesses they owned.
 It is not our intent to systematically research and add locations like these.
 However, some places in that category have been added to TitanicMap.
 That may be the case if, for example, there is a plaque commemorating the Titanic survivor/victim on site.

 Why are some Titanic passengers or crewmembers „misspelled“?